8 marketing mistakes you could be making that could easily be fixed

 Being in business can be one of the biggest roller coaster rides of your life.
 Some people don’t make it past the first revolution.
 Others manage to navigate the highs, lows, tight corners and the many twists and turns.
 The roller coaster undergoes continual maintenance and upgrades.
 If you’re not keeping an eye on these changes and upgrading as well, one day you’ll wake up and wonder where your customers are.

-In 2015, the team at The Community Entrepreneur surveyed 160 businesses as well as worked directly with businesses to review their marketing strategies.
-Many of these businesses have been operating for 10 or more years and experiencing similar challenges.
+In 2015, the team at The Community Entrepreneur surveyed 160 businesses as well as worked directly with businesses to review their marketing strategies on behalf of community not-for-profit organisations.
+Many had been operating for 10 or more years and experiencing similar challenges.
 Most wanted to grow and thought that technology was the answer although they didn’t have the skills in-house.

 3 Not connecting your on-line media tools to each other Where possible, drive potential buyers from social media to your website or landing page, otherwise it’s a lost opportunity.
 Make the most of social media, not just Facebook.
 Optimise TripAdvisor, YouTube and Twitter feeds, to name but a few.
 Use the rich wealth of the online environment to connect with your prospects, establish your credibility and help them to choose you.